sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 # Searching techniques

-When searching academic databases, it is useful to be familiar with basic searching techniques.
-In this section we will explain the most common used.
+When searching academic databases, you will benefit from knowing som basic search techniques.
+In this section we will explain the most commonly used.

 ## Free text searching

-Free text search, or search for text words, is the most common way to search.
-Your search terms are matched to the content of a reference, often on words in the title, the summary, and keywords.
-It is important not to be too specific and not too general when doing av free text search.
+Free text searching, or search for text words, is the most common way to search.
+Your search terms are matched towards the reference content, i.e. words in the title, the abstract, and keywords.
+Consequently, when you do a free text search, it is important that you find the right level; not too spesific, and not too general.

 ::: eksempel Example
-If you do a free text search on the word "preschool", you will find documents with the word "preschool" in the title, summary, or as a keyword.
+If you do a free text search on the word "preschool", you will find documents with the word "preschool" in the title, abstract, or as a keyword.
 Because different terms can be used for the same phenomenon, it is important to use multiple search terms.
 Words such as kindergarten, daycare, nursery school, etc. are all synonyms that can be used in a text about the preschool level.
 :::

-An alternative to a free text search is searching using a controlled vocabulary.
+Alternative to free text searching is search where you search via a controlled vocabulary or thesaurus of which ar e spesific for a database, also called a **subject heading search** internlenke.

 ### Phrase searching